canonical/shim-review/README.md

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?
 *******************************************************************************
-No, our grub enforces lockdown & uses shim protocol (rhboot linuxefi sb patches) to verify next component.
+No, our grub enforces lockdown & uses shim protocol to verify next component.

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?